-- Cape Cod Canal: On this 14-mile loop maintained by the U.S. Army Corps of Engineers (© 508/759-5991), you can race alongside the varied craft taking shortcuts through the world's widest sea-level canal.
+- Cape Cod Canal (© 508/759-5991): On this 14-mile loop maintained by the U.S. Army Corps of Engineers, you can race alongside the varied craft taking shortcuts through the world's widest sea-level canal.
 See p.
-86. - Shining Sea Bikeway (© 508/548-8500): Connecting Falmouth to Woods Hole by way of the shore and the picturesque Nobska Lighthouse, this 3.3-mile path lets you dash to the ferry or dally at the beach of your choice.
+80. - Shining Sea Bikeway (© 508/548-8500): Connecting Falmouth to Woods Hole by way of the shore and the picturesque Nobska Lighthouse, this 4-mile path-soon to be increased to 12 miles-lets you dash to the ferry or dally at the beach of your choice.
 See p.
-94. - Cape Cod Rail Trail (© 508/896-3491): Reclaimed by the Rails-to-Trails Conservancy, this paved railroad bed currently stretches some 25 miles from South Dennis all the way to Well-fleet, with innumerable detours that beckon en route.
+96. - Cape Cod Rail Trail (© 508/896-3491): Reclaimed by the Rails-to-Trails Conservancy, this paved railroad bed

+- currently stretches some 25 miles from South Dennis all the way to Wellfleet, with innumerable detours that beckon en route.
 Several sections of the bike path have recently been rehabilitated to make for an even smoother ride.
-See chapters 5 through 7. - Province Lands Trail (© 508/487-1256): Offering by far the most rigorous workout, this 7-mile network swoops among the dunes and stunted forests at the very tip of the Cape.
+See chapters 6 through 8. - Province Lands Trail (© 508/487-1256): Offering a rigorous workout, this 7-mile network swoops among the dunes and stunted forests at the very tip of the Cape.
 Take your time enjoying this moonscape.
 Be sure to stop off at Race Point Beach for a bracing dip, and at the Province Lands Visitor Center (© 508/487-1256) as well.
 See p.
-212. - Nantucket Town to Madaket (© 508/228-1700): Only 3 miles
+207. - Nantucket Town to Madaket (© 508/ 228-1700): Only 3 miles wide and 14 miles long, Nantucket is a snap to cover by bike.
+The 6-mile Madaket path crosses undulating moors to reach a

-- wide and 14 miles long, Nantucket is a snap to cover by bike.
-The 6-mile Madaket path crosses undulating moors to reach a beach with boisterous surf.
-See "Beaches & Recreational Pursuits," in chapter 8. - Nantucket Town to Surfside (© 508/ 228-1700): An easy, flat few miles from town, Surfside Beach is a perfect miniexcursion for the whole family.
+- beach with boisterous surf.
+See "Beaches & Recreational Pursuits," in chapter 9. - Nantucket Town to Surfside (© 508/ 228-1700): An easy, flat few miles from town, Surfside Beach is a perfect miniexcursion for the whole family.
 There are even benches along the route if you'd like to stop and admire the scrub pine and beach plums.
 When you return to town, pause at Brant Point to watch the yachts maneuver in and out of Nantucket Harbor.
-See "Beaches & Recreational Pursuits," in chapter 8. - Oak Bluffs to Edgartown (Martha's Vineyard; © 508/693-0085): All of Martha's Vineyard is easily accessible for two-wheel recreationists.
-This 6-mile path hugs the water almost all the way, so you're never far from a refreshing dip.
-See "Beaches & Recreational Pursuits," in chapter 9. - Chilmark to Aquinnah (Martha's Vineyard; © 508/693-0085): The Vineyard's awe-inspiring vistas of ponds, inlets, and ocean greet you at every turn as you bike along State Road and then turn onto the Moshup Trail, a road that takes you along the coast up to Aquinnah.
+See "Beaches & Recreational Pursuits," in chapter 9. - Oak Bluffs to Edgartown (Martha's Vineyard; © 508/693-0085): All of Martha's Vineyard is easily accessible for two-wheel recreationists.
+This 6-mile

+- path hugs the water almost all the way, so you're never far from a refreshing dip.
+See "Beaches & Recreational Pursuits," in chapter 10. - Chilmark to Aquinnah (Martha's Vineyard; © 508/693-0085): The Vineyard's awe-inspiring vistas of ponds, inlets, and ocean greet you at every turn as you bike along State Road and then turn onto the Moshup Trail, a road that takes you along the coast up to Aquinnah.
 It's a strenuous ride with perhaps the best views in the region.
 On the way back, treat yourself to a bike-ferry ride to the fishing village of Menemsha.
-See "Beaches & Recreational Pursuits," in chapter 9.
+See "Beaches & Recreational Pursuits," in chapter 10.